SomavateyHeng7/course-audit/ADMIN_README.md

 ### 🔐 User Management
 - **View all users** in the system with their roles and faculty associations
-- **Create new users** with automatic temporary password generation
+- **Create new users** with password and confirm password fields (must match)
-- **Update user information** including name, email, role, and faculty
+- **Update user information** including name, email, role, faculty, and password (with confirm password validation)
-- **Delete users** with proper validation
+- **Delete users** with confirmation modal and detailed toast notifications
 - **Role-based access control** with STUDENT, ADVISOR, CHAIRPERSON, and SUPER_ADMIN roles
+- **Dynamic dropdowns** for faculty and department selection
+- **Loading states** and prevention of duplicate submissions
+- **Success and error toast notifications** for all actions

 ### 🏢 Department Management
 - **View all departments** organized by faculty
 - **Create new departments** with unique codes within each faculty
 - **Update department information** including name, code, and faculty association
-- **Delete departments** with validation to prevent deletion of departments with associated users or curricula
+- **Delete departments** with confirmation modal and validation (cannot delete if associated users or curricula exist)
 - **Statistics tracking** showing user and curriculum counts per department
+- **Loading states** and toast notifications for all actions

 ### 🎓 Faculty Management
 - **View all faculties** with comprehensive statistics
 - **Create new faculties** with unique codes
 - **Update faculty information** including name and code
-- **Delete faculties** with validation to prevent deletion of faculties with associated data
+- **Delete faculties** with confirmation modal and validation (cannot delete if associated users, departments, or curricula exist)
 - **Statistics tracking** showing user, department, and curriculum counts per faculty
+- **Loading states** and toast notifications for all actions

 ## Color Scheme